sourcegraph/sourcegraph-public-snapshot/doc/admin/how-to/rebuild-corrupt-pgsql-indexes.md

-# How to rebuild corrupt Postgres indexes
+# How to rebuild corrupt Postgres indexes after upgrading to 3.30 or 3.30.1

 ## Background